 It’s Earth’s Mightiest vs. the Children of the Atom.
-The Phoenix is coming which is reason enough for Hero and Mutant to clash and the Marvel Universe will never be the same again!
+The Phoenix has been stirring up shit, which is reason enough for Hero and Mutant to clash and the Marvel Universe will never be the same again!
 And Geek Hard will be there to report on the battles and advise on the aftermath (well, I will, at least).
 No issue will be forgotten and no plot point left unturned.
 Hard hitting analysis will ensue.
 Consider this you’re Avengers vs. X-men Post show.

 That’s all for this week.
 Keep checking back here for more reviews and predictions with Geek Hard’s AvX post show.

 And if you’re gonna geek out, GEEK HARD!